mjf1406/classclarus-app/README.md

 - ⭐ Milestone: everything is ready for report card generation
 - UX: added weights to each graded subject.

   - maybe have text input show up next to each thing that's checked and have the user input number from 0-100 that add up to 100?
   - how to figure the math for them?

+- BE: Randomizer - the total times each student is first and last is tracked and those position prioritize students with lowest totals

 ## Change Log

+### 2025/07/20

+- UX: Randomizer - when clicking shuffle, the View modeal is opened and the animation shows up there

 ### 2025/07/19